MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 https://www.bible.com/bible/59/JHN.3.16

 The word world in Mark and John is the same word in the Greek.
-The Greek word is _kosmos_ - Humanity as a whole
+The Greek word is _kosmos_ - Humanity as a whole / the universe.
+This is where we get the word Cosmos from.
 If the word was ethnē this would mean only specific communities and groups.

 But because it is the word _kosmos_ both of these texts this means God so loved humanity as a whole that we must Go into all of humanity as a whole and preach the gospel.